allenai/s2orc/README.md

     [AWS CreateAccessKey Documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey)

+2. Complete this [form](https://docs.google.com/forms/d/e/1FAIpQLSeNeo4UBeRoe1taaN3oJ1Fr1BZokVs3vVo18mvfc0Lhnw7n1g/viewform) to request access.
+We will email you to confirm access granted.

-2. If you are using AWS CLI
+3. If you are using AWS CLI

 * To download the manifest file: